About the Program

 Shared e-scooters are the newest transportation option for getting around Oakland.
 They are useful for short trips, and have the potential to help achieve the goals of OakDOT’s Strategic Plan, which calls for expanding access to shared mobility services, improving transportation choices, and minimizing parking demand, congestion and pollution.
 However, when used improperly e-scooters can obstruct sidewalks, curb ramps, and other portions of the public right-of-way.

-OakDOT is actively monitoring the use of shared scooters and is in the process of developing a permit system to regulate how they are used.
+OakDOT led a series of community meetings to inform the shared E-scooter permit program.
 Community meeting participants let us know that E-Scooters have the potential to be a fun, useful, affordable and environmentally friendly new way to get around the Town.
 However, participants expressed many concerns with the way scooters are currently deployed and used, including a lack of shared understanding about how to safely use and park them, leading to issues with sidewalk riding and improperly parked scooters.
 A summary of community feedback is available here.

 What we did with what we heard

 OakDOT has incorporated community feedback into the latest version of the Terms and Conditions for obtaining a Scooter Sharing Permit.
 The Terms and Conditions are available for public review by clicking here.
 Please send any comments on these Terms and Conditions via email to email@example.com